 I love working with young writers and I volunteer with Fighting Words Belfast at their Wednesday Write Club where I get to read amazing stories by teenagers.
 I love it because I never had writing friends when I was a teenager, *sniff*, and because they let me talk about writing.
 They’re probably sick of hearing me say ‘But character is EVERYTHING!!!’

-I am the current Seamus Heaney Children’s Writing Fellow for Northern Ireland which means I get to champion children’s literature, work with young writers and readers, and call it work.
+I was the Seamus Heaney Children’s Writing Fellow for Northern Ireland 2019-2021 which means I got to champion children’s literature, work with young writers and readers, and call it work.
 (Score!)

 I live with my husband, Michael, and our ancient VW Campervan, Gerda, and I blog about our travel adventures at weewideworld.blogspot.co.uk